glesica/software-reliability/topics/linters-and-formatters/README.md

 development teams every day.

-Probably the most famous debate has to do with the placement of curly braces in C-like languages.
+Probably the most famous debate has to do with the placement of curly braces in C-style languages.
 There are a number of different, syntactically valid ways to situation curly braces, and everyone has a favorite.

 Some of the possible curly brace styles for conditionals are shown below.
 Note,